1. What is aspartame?

 The Authority neither authorises nor bans the use of substances in foods.
 It is the responsibility of risk managers in the European Commission, the European Parliament and the EU Member States to define and agree measures as and where required, taking into account scientific advice and other considerations.

-This new piece of scientific work has involved the most comprehensive and thorough review yet of scientific information on this sweetener, covering data and studies from the 1960s to the present.
+This new piece of scientific work has involved the a rigorous review of all available scientific research on aspartame and its breakdown products, covering data and studies from the 1960s to the present.
 More recent scientific literature and data have been critically analysed and interpreted alongside the information that was first evaluated prior to aspartame’s authorisation.
 In addition, EFSA’s new risk assessment has benefitted from the latest scientific thinking and methodological approaches to the risk assessment of chemical substances used in foods.
 Also, while previous safety evaluations of aspartame derived the ADI from long-term toxicity studies in animals, the new risk assessment also uses information from studies in humans.

-The Panel also confirmed that the ADI, while protective of the general population (including infants, children and pregnant women), is not applicable to people who suffer from PKU, as they require strict adherence to a low phenylalanine diet.
-(PKU is an inherited disorder which increases blood phenylalanine concentrations to levels toxic to the developing brain).
-(See Question 25 below.)
+The Panel also confirmed that the ADI, while protective of the general population (including infants, children and pregnant women), is not applicable to people who suffer from PKU, as they require strict adherence to a diet low in phenylalanine (PKU is an inherited disorder which increases blood phenylalanine concentrations to levels toxic to the developing brain).

-The Panel’s draft conclusions in relation to potential safety concerns in humans are as follows:
+The Panel’s conclusions in relation to potential safety concerns in humans are as follows:

 - Studies do not suggest an increased risk associated with aspartame consumption for pre-term delivery in pregnant women, leukaemia, brain tumours or a variety of cancers, including brain, lymphatic and haematopoietic (blood) cancers.